-- 5.1 States should cooperate with other States and with the aircraft operator in order to facilitate the removal of inadmissible persons. - 5.2 States should accept for examination a person removed from a State where he was found inadmissible, if that person commenced his journey from its territory. - 5.3 A Member State should not return such a person to the country where he was earlier found inadmissible.
+States should cooperate with other States and with the aircraft operator in order to facilitate the removal of inadmissible persons.

+States should accept for examination a person removed from a State where he was found inadmissible, if that person commenced his journey from its territory.

+A Member State should not return such a person to the country where he was earlier found inadmissible.

-ANNEX 2-C: KEY PRINCIPLES FOR PASSENGER DATA TRANSFER SYSTEMS
+ANNEX 2-C KEY PRINCIPLES FOR PASSENGER DATA TRANSFER SYSTEMS

-- 1.1 Advance Passenger Information (API) involves the capture and transmission of certain elements of a passenger's biographic data contained in the travel document and flight details by the aircraft operator to the border control authorities.
+Advance Passenger Information (API) involves the capture and transmission of certain elements of a passenger's and crew biographic data contained in the travel document and flight details by the aircraft operator to the border control authorities.
+API data verified by the airline are the details in the machine-readable zone of the travel document and the flight details; additional elements as part of the API requirement are not verified by the airline.
 API has a number of applications.
 It can facilitate passenger travel and border control processes.
-It can also, where appropriate, be a useful tool for law enforcement and anti-terrorism purposes. - 1.2 Passenger Name Record (PNR) data is a record of each passenger's travel requirements which contains information collected to enable reservations to be processed and controlled by the air carriers from the reservation systems, departure control systems used to check passengers onto flights, or equivalent systems providing the same functionalities.
-PNR data is, where appropriate, a necessary tool for law enforcement and anti-terrorism purposes.
+It can also, where appropriate, be a useful tool for law enforcement and counter-terrorism purposes.

+Passenger Name Record (PNR) data is a record of each passenger's travel requirements which contains information collected by the aircraft operator to enable reservations to be processed and controlled from the reservation systems, departure control systems used to check passengers onto flights, or equivalent systems providing the same functionalities.
+PNR data is, where appropriate, a necessary tool for law enforcement and counterterrorism purposes.